dmitry-hcp/otus-qa-js-2024-09-ivanov/readme.md

-here are my solutions for OTUS
+here are my soltions for OTUSghbdtn